Melisende Dulac Stories

 A boy’s dark reputation, not all of it fairly earned, shapes his fate.
 Available in Diaries of Misspent Youth.

 Desperate to see his sick mother who is quarantined upstairs in her room, a boy rebels against the overbearing housekeeper who has been keeping them apart.
 In the process, he discovers the grim secret behind his mother’s illness.

 Originally published in Spinetingler, December 2006, “A Tall House” is now part of PROTECTORS: Stories to Benefit PROTECT, edited by Thomas Pluck.

 “The Soul of the Sea” is a short story I wrote back in the 80s.
 It came to mind this morning in a Twitversation about Nancy Reagan and the things she scolded us about back in the day.
 Given that I took anything Nancy Reagan said as emitted from an Opposite Day Vortex of some kind, I Just Said Yes to Drugs in my gloriously misspent youth.
 This story grew out of that.

 West Coast Crime Wave, edited by Brian Thornton, is an anthology of short mystery fiction featuring some of the best crime writers the U.S. west coast has to offer.

-For this great collection of shorts, we’ve got a who’s who of great mystery writers from the all the major locations on the west coast, including numerous award winners as well as some exciting new names.
-The anthology will feature 18 great stories, set in numerous locales ranging from chilly Alaska to hot and steamy Los Angeles.
+This collection of shorts features a who’s who of great mystery writers from the all the major locations on the west coast, including numerous award winners as well as some exciting new names.
+The anthology features 18 incredible stories set in numerous locales ranging from chilly Alaska to hot and steamy Los Angeles.